junqingchang/sei-rest/README.md

 # RESTFUL API with Flask

-SUTD ISTD Term 6 Networks Exercise
+SUTD ISTD Term 6 Networks Lab 2
 We are to create a RESTFUL API with Flask using 3 verbs and 2 nouns In my version, I created GET, POST, PUSH, EXIT, NOTE, SIZE